Martin Liao

-Background
+Education and early career

-Liao received his honorary Bachelor of Science in Economics and Master of Laws from University College London.
-He was a member of the Copyright Tribunal from 2001 to 2005.
-Since 2008, Liao has been a member of the National People's Congress.
-Andrew Liao is his older brother.
+Liao received his Bachelor of Science in Economics with honours and Master of Laws from University College London.
+He was called to the Bar in England and Wales in 1984 and in Hong Kong in 1985, and was admitted as an Advocate and Solicitor in Singapore in 1992.
+He served as a member of the Copyright Tribunal from 2001 to 2005.

+Political career

+Liao became a member of the National People's Congress in 2008, serving until 2023.

-In the 2012 Hong Kong legislative election, Liao secured the Commercial (Second) functional constituency, nominated by the Chinese General Chamber of Commerce, uncontested.
+In the 2012 Hong Kong legislative election, Liao was elected unopposed to the Commercial (Second) functional constituency, having been nominated by the Chinese General Chamber of Commerce.

 He retained his Legislative Council seat in the 2016 election, again without having to face an opponent.
 He became convenor of the pro-establishment caucus after Ip Kwok-him of the Democratic Alliance for the Betterment and Progress of Hong Kong (DAB) retired.

 In November 2016, he was appointed by Chief Executive Leung Chun-ying to the Executive Council of Hong Kong.

-In November 2020, following the expulsion of 4 pro-democracy lawmakers in the Legislative Council, Liao claimed that despite there being no opposition members in the Legislative Council, there would still somehow be opposing views within the legislature.
+In November 2020, following the expulsion of 4 pro-democracy lawmakers in the Legislative Council, Liao claimed that despite there being no opposition members in the Legislative Council, there would still be opposing views within the legislature.

 In January 2021, Liao partially blamed teachers on the 2019-20 Hong Kong protests and said that teachers could have "ulterior political motives" in classrooms which could "deeply impact students negatively."

 In February 2021, after Xia Baolong said that only "patriots" could be part of the Hong Kong government and that electoral changes would be needed, Liao agreed and said that it was not up to those in Hong Kong to decide rules on electoral changes, and that "It must be a matter for the National People's Congress and the National People's Congress Standing Committee.
 Hong Kong has no say in any amendments to the Basic Law."

 In March 2021, Liao supported changes to Hong Kong's election system and criticized democratic systems, claiming that the changes would make Hong Kong less prone to "dictatorship of the majority."
 In addition, Liao claimed that "Many people in Hong Kong are politically immature" and that one vote per person would not be suitable for Hong Kong.

 In March 2021, Liao criticized RTHK, claiming that the station was biased against the government.

-In February 2022, Liao told SCMP that he would not be attending the 2022 Two Sessions, as a Hong Kong delegate.
+In February 2022, Liao told SCMP that he would not be attending the 2022 Two Sessions as a Hong Kong delegate.

+Personal life

+Liao became a member of the then Royal Hong Kong Jockey Club in 1988, becoming a Voting Member in 2002 and a Steward in 2013.
+He was elected Deputy Chairman of the Club on 23 May 2023.

+Andrew Liao, Liao's older brother, is also a politician and barrister.